iltommi/qdb-documentation/source/concepts/performance.rst

 Multithreading
 =======================================

 The server is actually organized in a network of mini-daemons that exchange messages.
 This is done in such a way that preserves low-latency while increasing parallelism.

-Mutlithreading generally implies locking.
+Multithreading generally implies locking.
 Locking has been reduced to the minimum with the use of lock-free structures and lightweight locks.

 Networking
 =====================================================